Francisco Urroz (rugby union)

-Francisco Urroz (born 7 September 1993) is a Chilean rugby union player, currently playing for Súper Liga Americana de Rugby side Selknam.
-His preferred position is fly-half.
+Francisco Tomas Urroz Richter (born 7 September 1993) is a Chilean professional rugby union player who plays as a fullback for Super Rugby Americas club Selknam and the Chile national team.

-Professional career
+Club career

 Urroz signed for Súper Liga Americana de Rugby side Selknam ahead of the 2020 Súper Liga Americana de Rugby season, and re-signed ahead of the 2022 Súper Liga Americana de Rugby season.

+International career

 He had previously played for both the Chile national side and the Chile Sevens side.